 Humans are born to form habits to save their energy and time for more important matters, like what delicious meal they’re going to have for lunch or pondering about Jon Snow’s lineage in Game of Thrones.
 According to research, we seek any possible shortcut that allows us space our minds can explore creative ideas.

 Charles Duhigg, author of The Power of Habit, explains that a “habit loop” is formed in three steps: an external cue or trigger prompts the particular action and then provides a reward for engaging in said activity.
-Unfortunately, it’s more difficult to break bad financial habits than automated ones like driving – why?
+Unfortunately, it’s more difficult to worst money habits than automated ones like driving – why?
 Financial stability brings about much less satisfaction compared to being capable of safely maneuvering a hefty vehicle through urban streets without any harm coming to you or others.

 Everyone who has excelled with their finances picked up certain habits, and you can too!
 According to Duhigg from NPR, research shows that forming new habits is possible at any age – it’s never too late.
 Habits adapt to the changing circumstances of life throughout your entire journey.

 Habit #2: Stop spending more than you earn.

 Who do you think you are, the U.S. government?
 Even America’s much-vaunted fiscal deficit is declining – it has now dropped to $492 billion or 2.8% of our economy from a peak of $1.4 trillion (9.8%) in 2009 during the financial crisis based on data from the Congressional Budget Office!

 Are you in the red with your finances?
 According to a National Financial Capability Study, one-fifth of Americans are spending more than they make.
 You need to aim for the 41 percent that spend less than their income by breaking even (36%) or better!